dmd-program/dmd-400-sp17/capstone-project-review-1.md

 ## Production blog

-All reports should be published on the production blog by the due dates indicated on the project schedule.
 The production blog can be hosted anywhere.
 If you already have a blog created, you may use your existing blog to track progress for this project.

 Hosted blog choices include: